tbhaijee/ETL_project_two/README.md

 # Project 2: ETL Challenge

-_(report writing in progress)_

-Members: Tasneem Bhaijee , Hung Nguyen
+This project was completed by Tasneem Bhaijee and Hung Nguyen

 ## Project Objectives:
 Extract, transform and load data to answer below questions: